-This office is responsible for supporting the production of internal and external publications, the College Web site, recruitment literature, press releases and advertising.
+This office is responsible for supporting the production of internal and external publications, the College website and portal as well as other electronic communications, recruitment literature, press releases and advertising.

 Conference and Events Services (CES)

 CES provides planning assistance and coordinates facilities, equipment, and services for all JSC and community groups and individuals holding special events and activities on campus during the academic year and in the summer.